 - Come into Plank Pose.

-- Keeping the leg lifted, perform Chaturanga Dandasana (steps 2-4 of the main instructions).
+- Keeping the leg lifted, perform Chaturanga Dandasana following steps 2-4 of the main instructions.

-- This significantly increases the load on your arms, shoulders, and core.
+- This variation significantly intensifies the load on your arms, shoulders, and core.
 Repeat on the other side.

 Breathing Recommendations

-- Exhale as you enter the pose to actively engage your core muscles, ensuring stability and control.
+- Exhale as you enter the pose to actively engage your core muscles, which ensures greater stability and control.

-- While holding Chaturanga, breathe steadily and shallowly, as muscle tension makes deep breathing difficult.
+- While holding Chaturanga, aim for steady, shallow breaths, as the intense muscle tension makes deep breathing more challenging.

-- Focus on maintaining core stability and engagement throughout the entire breath cycle while holding the pose.
+- Focus on maintaining core stability and engagement throughout the entire breath cycle while you hold the pose.

-- Avoid inhaling as you lower your body, as this can relax the core and disrupt the pose's stability.
+- Avoid inhaling as you lower your body, as this can inadvertently relax the core and compromise the pose's stability.

-- Always prioritize proper form and a strong core over attempting to breathe deeply in this asana.
+- Always prioritize proper form and a strong, engaged core over attempting to breathe deeply in this demanding asana.

 Alignment and Holding Tips:

-- Elbows pointing back and hugged into your body are key to a safe Chaturanga.
-Flaring the elbows out to the sides overloads the shoulders.
+- Elbows pointing straight back and hugged into your body are crucial for a safe and effective Chaturanga.
+Allowing your elbows to flare out to the sides overloads the shoulders and can lead to injury.

-- Continuously maintain core engagement to keep your body in a straight line.
+- Continuously maintain strong core engagement to keep your body in one long, straight line from head to heels.

 Common Mistakes and How to Avoid Them:

-Typical mistakes when performing the Four-Limbed Staff Pose:
+These are typical mistakes to watch out for when performing Four-Limbed Staff Pose:

 - Sagging hips or lifting them too high.